-The most common symptoms of COVID-19 are fever, cough, and breathing problems.
-Unless you have serious symptoms or your condition gets worse quickly, you can most likely treat your symptoms at home, like you would for a cold or the flu.
-Most people can recover from COVID-19 without the need for hospital care.
-Your doctor can help you decide whether it’s best to stay home or go the hospital.
+The most common symptoms of COVID-19 are a fever, coughing, and breathing problems.
+Unless you have severe symptoms, you can most likely treat them at home, the way you would for a cold or the flu.
+Most people recover from COVID-19 without the need for hospital care.
+Call your doctor to ask about whether you should stay home or get medical care in person.

-If your symptoms are mild enough to recover at home, you should:
+If your symptoms are mild enough that you can recover at home, you should:

 - Rest.
 It can make you feel better and may speed your recovery.

 - Stay home.
 Don't go to work, school, or public places.

 - Drink fluids.
 You lose more water when you're sick.
 Dehydration can make symptoms worse and cause other health problems.

 - Monitor.
 If your symptoms get worse, call your doctor right away.
 Don't go to their office without calling first.
 They might tell you to stay home, or they may need to take extra steps to protect staff and other patients.